 Dark Helmet: Fuck!
 Even in the future nothing works!

-While the Discovery itself is bright and clean in Two Thousand One A Space Odyssey, in the sequel 2010 it's decidedly less so, with dust having collected on it thanks to hanging in orbit around Io for 9 years without any humans to maintain it.
+While the Discovery itself is bright and clean in 2001: A Space Odyssey, in the sequel 2010 it's decidedly less so, with dust having collected on it thanks to hanging in orbit around Io for 9 years without any humans to maintain it.
 The Alexi Leonov doesn't look particularly shiny, either.

 It's interesting to note that the Leonov is brand new— it was build specifically to recover Discovery after contact was lost.
 Then again, it's also designed to survive aerobraking.